-Rustic onion tart with caramelized red onions, Gruyere cheese, and an all-butter crust.
+Rustic onion tart with caramelized red onions, Gruyere cheese, and a butter crust.

 - 2 Tbsp olive oil

 - 1 teaspoon balsamic vinegar

 - 1/2 teaspoon fresh thyme, chopped, or 1/4 teaspoon dried thyme

 - 3/4 cup (not packed) roughly grated Gruyère Swiss cheese

 *Sour cream pastry dough:

 - 1 1/4 cup (160 g) all purpose flour